grumBit/webPathProjects/docs/css_notes/css_grum_notes.md

 | Setting | Effect |
 | ------- | ------ |
-| `left` | the left side of the element will not touch any other element within the same containing element.
+| `left` | The left side of the element will not touch any other element within the same containing element.
-| `right` | the right side of the element will not touch any other element within the same containing element.
+| `right` | The right side of the element will not touch any other element within the same containing element.
-| `both` | neither side of the element will touch any other element within the same containing element.
+| `both` | Neither side of the element will touch any other element within the same containing element.
-| `none` | the element can touch either side.
+| `none` | The element can touch either side.

 # Colors
 ## color and background-color: [ #, rgb, hsl, rgba, hsla];